//blank line necessary in beginning

 Many of these details have found expression in the Narrative Units, indicated here by decimal extensions of the Theme.
 Theme 620, for instance, has to do with (naturally occurring) accidents and catastrophes.
 620.1 refers to communal catastrophes and 620.2 refers to individual accidents — 620.1 is the flood while 620.2 is the occupational accident.
 All these can be found under the Theme 620 (see the pull-down menus), but the more narrow instances can be accessed directly with an "Advanced Search" for the Narrative Unit, e.g., 620.2.
 The two types of search can be combined.

-In similar fashion, "Aspects" are indicated by an "a" or "b": it matters absolutely whether a common expectation is failed (Theme 245.a) or fulfilled (245.b).
-Ballads being ballads, the "a" aspect is usually negative (betrayal as 245.a) while "b" is usually positive (good hospitality as 245.b).
-Although any Theme or Narrative Unit can combine with any Aspect, they do logically interact: Theme 245 has to do with i.a. hospitality: 245.3.
-That hospitality can be denied (245.a) or fulfilled (245.b).
-Upon occasion you will find references like "245a.3" which simply mean that both "245.a" and "245.3" are referenced, and your ballad can be found under either classification.
+In similar fashion, "Aspects" are indicated by an "a" or "b": it matters considerably whether a common expectation is failed (Theme 245.a "Betrayal") or fulfilled (245.b "Loyalty").
+Ballads being ballads, the "a" aspect is usually negative (betrayal as 245.a) while "b" is usually positive (loyalty as 245.b).
+Although any Theme or Narrative Unit can combine with any Aspect, they do logically interact: Theme 245 can have to do with hospitality: 245.3.
+That hospitality (245.3) can be denied (245.a) or fulfilled (245.3 as well as 245.b).
+Upon occasion you will find abbreviated references like "245a.3" which simply mean that both "245.a" and "245.3" are referenced, and the ballad can be found under either classification.

-Return to the Directory
+Return to the Directory, https://balladenkatalog.org/en/definitions/directory.html